Landau Eugene Murphy Jr.: Performances

+Advocacy and charity work

 Education advocacy

-Landau used his free time during the COVID-19 pandemic to earn his high school diploma and serves as an advocate for adult education in the state of West Virginia with the West Virginia Department of Education's "It's Never Too Late to Graduate" campaign.
-Landau continues to advocate for adult education, offering the official Landau Eugene Murphy Jr. Scholarship at Southern West Virginia Community and Technical College in his hometown of Logan, West Virginia.
+Landau is an advocate for adult education in his home state West Virginia and is part of its Department of Education's campaign It's Never Too Late to Graduate. campaign.
+He used his free time during the COVID-19 pandemic to earn his high school diploma.
+Landau continues to advocate for adult education, offering the official Landau Eugene Murphy Jr. Scholarship at Southern West Virginia Community and Technical College in Logan, West Virginia, his hometown.

 Charity work

-Following his time on America's Got Talent, Landau has continued to host a series of charity events around the state of West Virginia.
-In 2014 Landau was listed in the Jaycees Ten Outstanding Young Americans list.
+Following his win on America's Got Talent, Landau has hosted a series of charity events around the state of West Virginia.
+In 2014, he was listed in the Jaycees Ten Outstanding Young Americans list.

+Personal life

+Murphy was married to Jennifer Carter, but they divorced in 2013.
+He began a relationship with Peyton Konchesky in 2020.